TBD54566975/technical-proposals/tp025/README.md

         DWN2-->>DWN1: Message of CID2
     ```

-1. It is apparent that snapshot scoping turns out to be quite "tailor-made" towards permission and protocol, so maybe it is really not practical to have a pure general purpose snapshot feature beyond the first 2 levels of scoping hierarchy.
+1. It is apparent that currently snapshot scoping turns out to be quite "tailor-made" towards permission and protocol, so maybe it is really not practical to have a pure general purpose snapshot feature beyond the first 2 levels of scoping hierarchy.

 1. The currently proposed structure falls short if there is a need to snapshot a specific protocol context (it's likely there are additional unsupported scenarios).
-We could introduce support for it under the "protocol" subtree, but that would violate the current design goal of "no intersecting message set in branches".
+We could introduce support for it under the "protocol" subtree, but that would violate the current design goal of "strictly one leaf-code scope per message".

-1. The CID inclusion list construction requires the most concise scope of every message referenced in a snapshot by CID, while we can obtain the info by fetching the actual message per CID, this approach is highly inefficient.
+1. The CID inclusion list construction needs the leaf-node scope of every message referenced in a snapshot by CID, while we can obtain this info by fetching the actual message for each CID, this approach is highly inefficient.
 We could require scope to be included for each CID in the snapshot for an instance lookup, but can we blindly trust the value given to us?
 This requires further thinking.

 1. The deletion of messages does not take into account of their corresponding Record, this means an semantically valid but logically invalid list of CIDs can render the DWN in a corrupt state (e.g. containing only pruned initial `RecordsWrite` without subsequent `RecordsWrite` or `RecordsDelete`).

-1. It is be extremely desirable if not necessary for the scoping scheme used in snapshot be compatible to permission scoping and protocol hierarchy, such that messages in a snapshots created can roughly match the scope of permission or path of a protocol feature toggle.
+1. It is highly desirable for the snapshot scoping scheme to align with permission scoping and protocol hierarchy.

-1. It does not make sense functionally and dangerous even to allow scopes that cuts across both protocol-authorized messages and protocol-less message.
+1. It does not make sense functionally and even potentially dangerous even to allow scopes that span across both protocol-authorized messages and protocol-less message.

-1. It doesn't seem logical to permit the deletion of a snapshot once it's created for authorization purposes.
+1. It does not seem logical to permit the deletion of a snapshot once it is created for authorization purposes.
 If the snapshot is deleted, the DWeb Node will no longer be able to utilize the deleted snapshot to prevent unauthorized access.